The local converse theorem for $Mp_{2n}$ : the generic case: Preliminaries

 Here, $\gamma(s,\tau_i \times \sigma,\psi)$ is the $\gamma$-factor for $\GL_{r_i} \times \GL_k$ of Jacquet, Piatetski-Shapiro and Shalika \cite{JSS}. \item (Dependence on $\psi$) Given $a\in F^{\times}$, denote by $\psi_{a}$ the character of $F$ given by $\psi_{a}(x) \coloneqq \psi(a x)$ for $x \in F$.
 Let $\omega_{\pi}, \omega_{\sigma}$ be the central character of $\pi$ and $\sigma$, respectively.
 Then,

-Here, $h=2m$ if $\G=\H_m$; $h=2n$ if $\G=\wt{\J_n}$. \item (Unramified factors) When all data are unramified, we have
+Here, $h=2m$ if $\G=\H_m^+$; $h=2n$ if $\G=\wt{\J_n}$. \item (Unramified factors) When all data are unramified, we have

-\item (Global property: Functional equation) Let $K$ be a global field with a ring of adeles $\AA$ and $\Psi$ be a nontrivial character of $K \bs \AA$.
+\item (Global property: Functional equation) Let $K$ be a global field with a ring of ad\`{e}les $\AA$ and $\Psi$ be a nontrivial character of $K \bs \AA$.
 Assume that $\Pi$ and $\Sigma$ are generic (depending on $\Psi$) cuspidal representations of $\G(\A)$ and $\GL_l(\AA)$, respectively.
 Let $S$ be a finite set of places of $F$ such that for $v \notin S$, all data are unramified.
 Then

 Here, $L_{\Psi}^S(s,\Pi \times \Sigma):= \displaystyle\prod_{v \notin S} L_{\Psi_v}(s, \Pi_v \times \Sigma_v)$ is the partial $L$-function with respect to $S$. \item (Archimedean property) For an archimedean field $F$,